carbon-language/carbon-lang/mlir/docs/DeclarativeRewrites.md

 definition of the C++ helper function.

 In the above example, we are using a string to specialize the `NativeCodeCall` template.
 The string can be an arbitrary C++ expression that evaluates into some C++ object expected at the `NativeCodeCall` site (here it would be expecting an array attribute).
 Typically the string should be a function call.

 Note that currently `NativeCodeCall` must return no more than one value or attribute.
 This might change in the future.

 ##### `NativeCodeCall` placeholders

-In `NativeCodeCall`, we can use placeholders like `$_builder`, `$N`.
-The former is called _special placeholder_, while the latter is called _positional placeholder_.
+In `NativeCodeCall`, we can use placeholders like `$_builder`, `$N` and `$N...`.
+The former is called _special placeholder_, while the latter is called _positional placeholder_ and _positional range placeholder_.

 `NativeCodeCall` right now only supports three special placeholders:
 `$_builder`, `$_loc`, and `$_self`: